 5. With floured knife, divide dough by cutting into quarters and then cut each quarter in half to create 8 even slices.

-6. Transfer slices to lined pan and bake until lightly browned – about 18 minutes.
+6. Transfer slices to lined pan and space them apart evenly.
+Bake until lightly browned – about 18 minutes.

 7. Transfer scones to rack and let cool.